Last updated on November 10th, 2023

 Whether it’s your first time driving in Italy, or you’re back for your annual vacation, it’s always helpful to read about Italian road rules and norms so that you’re prepared to drive on Italian roads, with Italian drivers.

 I’ve been driving here since 2003 – as a travel guide, tourist, and resident.
-I’m a licensed Italian driver and I’ve driven all over the peninsula.
-I’ve used this experience to create this thorough guide for driving in Italy.
+I’m a licensed Italian driver and I’ve driven all over the Italian peninsula.
+I’ve driven every type of vehicle in Italy, from mini cars to station wagons, 9-passenger vans to vans with trailers, and everything in between.
+I’ve used my experience driving thousands and thousands (and thousands) of kilometers here to create this thorough guide for driving in Italy.

 When you’re done reading, I hope you’ll feel prepared and confident so that you can enjoy driving in bella Italia!